Portfolio

 Plans

 Hartford’s Climate Action Plan sets the overarching strategy for reducing emissions and preparing for climate impacts through community‑driven priorities.
-The other two municipal plans Energy Plan translates that vision into practical steps to improve building performance, expand clean energy, and lower energy burdens for residents and institutions.
+The Energy Improvement District Plan translates that vision into practical steps to improve building performance, expand clean energy, and lower energy burdens for residents and institutions.

 Speaking, Outreach & Media